-Walsh University is committed to supporting its and alumni interested in applying for national and international distinguished awards, grants, or scholarships.
-Distinguished awards are prestigious and highly competitive include Fulbright, Marshall, Mitchell, Rhodes, Truman, and more.
+Walsh University is committed to supporting its students and alumni interested in applying for national and international distinguished awards, grants, or scholarships.
+Distinguished awards are prestigious and highly competitive.
+They include Fulbright, Marshall, Mitchell, Rhodes, Truman, and more.
 They could be academic or experiential in nature.
 These awards are a means by which students can fine-tune their skills, explore the world and other cultures, better understand their career path and goals, strengthen graduate school and job applications, and win scholarships for additional education or fellowships.

-Students should book a consultation with Abby Poeske or any of the current Distinguished Awards Committee to begin the application process.
+Students should book a consultation with Abby Poeske or any of the current Distinguished Awards Committee members to begin the application process.

 2018-2019 Distinguished Awards Committee